timyers/r-learning-resources-for-genomics/README.md

 - [bookdwown](https://github.com/rstudio/bookdown) - An `R` package to facilitate writing books and long-form articles/reports with R Markdown.

 ### Anti-R
+- [JASP](https://jasp-stats.org/) - JASP is an open-source statistical package that facilitates both Bayesian and Frequentist analyses using a graphical interface.
 - [sandbox.bio](https://sandbox.bio/) - An interactive tool for learning bioinformatics command-line tools like bedtools, bowtie2, and samtools right from inside your web browser.

 ### Shiny